-Since the devastating outbreak of Ebola in West Africa in 2014-15, concern about deadly diseases with pandemic potential has grown significantly.
+Since the devastating outbreak of Ebola in West Africa in 2014-15, and given impetus by the Covid-19 pandemic, concern about deadly diseases with pandemic potential has grown significantly.
 As a result, the concept of disease ‘preparedness’ has shot to prominence in global health policy.

 However, local people’s understandings of these diseases and their knowledge in preparing for them is often ignored.
-This research will highlight the importance of local perspectives to disease response which have not been fully recognised and supported in global discourses so far.
-The project will ask who is being prepared, for what, and by whom?
+This research is highlighting the importance of local perspectives to disease response which have not been fully recognised and supported in global discourses so far.
+The project asks who is being prepared, for what, and by whom?

 The research examines ‘preparedness from below’ – the understandings and practices of communities through which they anticipate and manage disease threats on a daily basis.
 In particular, global and local approaches might offer quite different ways of addressing three key themes which are central to our inquiry:

 - Knowledge and information

 Research is being conducted on preparedness at three levels: global, regional, and local, linking to established institutional architectures and practices as well as exploring local level responses to everyday uncertainties.
 Since early 2020, Covid-19 has been a major focus of our fieldwork and research at all levels.